johnthehow/posdist/README.md

-## Pre-processing Leipzig news corpora:
+## Pre-processing Leipzig news corpora
 We provide a script for

-## Statistics and visualizations of Linear-position-distribution
+## Statistics and visualizations of linear-position-distribution

-## Extracting attention weights for words in sentences:
+## Extracting attention weights for words in sentences